SmartAdvocate/conversion-starter-kit/README.md

 Scripts are documented in each system directory's respective Readme

 ## Quick Start
-Select "use template" in the top right and create a new repository.
+1. Select "use template" in the top right and create a new repository.
-### Use Template
-1. Use Template

-### Project Setup
 2. Delete folders for non-applicable legacy systems
-3.
+3. (optional) Instantiate python virtual environment

 ```bash
 git clone <repo-url>
 cd <project>